-The most effective treatment for methamphetamine addiction is behavioral therapies.
-Here at Wavelengths Recovery, we offer a comprehensive meth addiction treatment plan, including Medication Assisted Treatment, to ease your cravings and behavioral therapies to help you change your behaviors and get back on a path of sobriety.
+The most effective treatment for methamphetamine addiction are behavioral therapies.
+Here at Wavelengths Recovery, we offer a comprehensive meth addiction treatment plan, including Medication-Assisted Treatment, to ease your cravings and behavioral therapies to help you change your behaviors and get back on a path of sobriety.

 The Ups and Downs of Methamphetamine Addiction

 When you use meth, you feel hyper-alert, energized and can stay awake for hours and days at a time.
 However, when the meth wears off, you know you’re headed for a big crash.
 You are left feeling fatigued, lethargic, hungry, depressed, and anxious.
 As a result, you start a binge pattern, taking small amounts of meth every few hours for a couple of days to prolong the high and keep you going.

 This pattern of abuse is what led you to your drug dependence and addiction.
 Now you’ll do whatever it takes to get high because you fear the crash.